marwan116/blog/pages/posts/flaky_tests.md

 Note that I also changed the fixture scope to function so if we have multiple tests modifying the `test_users_table` they will not interfere with each other when run in parallel.

-**tip** when thinking of inter-test flakiness, it is worth considering the following questions:
+**Tip on detecting inter-test flakiness** When thinking of inter-test flakiness, it is worth considering the following questions:
 - Does one test modify a shared state that another test relies on?
 - Does one test modify a shared state such that a parallel run of the same test will fail?